saraparsa13/tapsodia/README.md

 # Tapsodia

-Tapsodia (Tapsi Social Media) is a small Spring Boot project.
+Tapsodia is a small Spring Boot project.
 ## Features

 ### Publish